 Nicola Yeates is Professor of Social Policy in the Department of Social Policy and Criminology at The Open University.

 Chris Holden is Reader in International Social Policy in the Department of Social Policy and Social Work at the University of York.

-Global Education Policies ~ Susan Robertson and Roger Dale
+14. Global Education Policy - Susan Robertson and Roger Dale

 15. Global Social Security Policy - Lutz Leisering